wahaha2012/easy-init/README.md

 easy-init
 =========

-make f2e project use less and gulp initialize easily
+auto config less and gulp-less for your project, make it easy to start.

 # install #